 † "25 November 1988" – Lilienthal bei Bremen

 Beginning in 1944, Helmut Looß was an Ic-officer in the 16th SS Panzergrenadier Division ‘Reichsführer-SS’ in Italy.
 In that role, on the basis of his previous experiences on the Eastern Front he was responsible for combatting partisans and had wide-reaching freedom of action.
-He would participate in many massacres, among them in Sant’Anna di Stazzema, Valla, and Vinca, as well as at Monte Sole,.
+He would participate in many massacres, among them in Sant’Anna di Stazzema, Valla, and Vinca, as well as at Monte Sole.

 Born in 1910, Looß grew up in a milieu stamped by volkish and antisemitic ideas and hostile to the Weimar Republic.
 He joined both the Nazi Party and the SS while still a student.
 In the mid-1930s, he gave speeches concerned with ‘racial questions’ and became involved in neo-pagan and anti-Christian religious movements.
 In 1936, he was recruited by the SD – the SS’s Security Service, which in 1939 would be integrated into the Reich Security Main Office (Reichssicherheitshauptamt; RSHA).
 In late 1942, Looß was head of a task force responsible for violent action against both partisans and Jewish and non-Jewish civilians.